ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

         )
     )

-The ``PowerPlantConfig`` object contains the following attributes:

-- ``power_plant_position``: The power plant's geographic location.
+The ``PowerPlantConfig`` object provides the power plant's geographic location via the ``power_plant_position`` attribute.
 The ``TargetAreaListConfig`` contains a list of multiple ``TargetAreaConfig`` objects.
-Each defines the following
+Each defines the following attributes:

-attributes:
+``target_area_key``

-- ``target_area_key``: An identifier used to reference the target area when loading the ``ARTIST`` scenario – in this case, a receiver.
+  An identifier used to reference the target area when loading the ``ARTIST`` scenario – in this case, a receiver.
+``geometry``
-- ``geometry``: The currently modeled geometry – in this case, a planar target area.
+  The currently modeled geometry – in this case, a planar target area.
+``center``
-- ``center``: The target area's middle position.
+  The target area's middle position.
 Since this is a position tensor, its final element in the 4D representation is a 1 – for more information, see :ref:`our docs page on coordinates <artist_under_hood>`.
+``normal_vector``
-- ``normal_vector``: The target area plane's normal vector.
+  The target area plane's normal vector.
 Since this is a direction tensor, its final element in the 4D representation is a 0 – for more information, see :ref:`our docs page on coordinates <artist_under_hood>`.
+``plane_e``
-- ``plane_e``: The direction vector defining the target area plane's east direction.
+  The direction vector defining the target area plane's east direction.
+``plane_u``
-- ``plane_u``: The direction vector defining the target area plane's up direction.
+  The direction vector defining the target area plane's up direction.

 .. _light_source:

 Light Source
 ------------
 The light source provides the radiation that is reflected by the heliostats.
-In most scenarios, this light source represents the ``Sun``.
+In most scenarios, this light source represents the sun.
 However, in certain applications, such as calibration setups, it may be useful to model multiple artificial light sources.
 Light source information is not read from external files and must be defined manually.
 We define the light source by creating a ``LightSourceConfig`` object as shown below: